top of page

 How much protein should women eat during menopause?

-Most experts recommend 20 - 30 grams of protein per meal to support muscle mass and metabolic health.
+Most experts recommend 20 to 30 grams of protein per meal to support muscle mass and metabolic health.
+If you’re not sure whether you’re hitting that target, tracking your intake for a few days can be very revealing.

 What foods help reduce menopause symptoms?